-A confidential appendix will be circulated to committee members that includes details of the viability assessment so they can consider the viability issues involved with this application.
+1.8 A confidential appendix was also circulated to committee members prior to 8th February that included details of the viability assessment to consider the viability issues involved with this application.

-1.2 The application is brought to Strategic Committee as the proposed development would represent a departure from the Council's Unitary Development Plan.
+1.9 The application is brought to Strategic Committee as the proposed development would represent a departure from the Council's Unitary Development Plan.